EukaryoticCellBuilder/HeLa_Builder/README.md

 NOTE: The code requires Python version 3.6+.

+Any questions about using/modifying the code can be addressd to: Zhaleh Ghaemi ghaemi@illinois.edu

 ## Installation
 Install [Lattice Microbes & pyLM](http://www.scs.illinois.edu/schulten/lm/index.html).
 Then apply the patch code:`pylm-builder.patch` in the Main folder by executing: